RobMandelings/CompilersProject/presentation.md

 4. Comparison operations: <=, >=, !=
 5. Identifier operations: ++, --
 6. (Multiple variable declaration and/or initializations in one line, see benchmark prime.c for example)
+7. Efficient register retrieval<br>
+   7.1.
+Depending on register and address descriptors<br>
+   7.2.
+Storing and loading only registers that are used in function

 ## Added since intermediate presentation